 In the process of meeting these design goals, the Traits package evolved into a useful component in its own right, satisfying all of the above requirements and introducing several additional, powerful features of its own.
 In projects where the Traits package has been used, it has proven valuable for enhancing programmers’ ability to understand code, during both concurrent development and maintenance.

-The Traits 4.0 package works with version 2.7 and later of Python, and is similar in some ways to the Python property language feature.
+The Traits 6.4 package works with versions 3.5 and later of Python.
+It is similar in some ways to the Python property language feature.
 Standard Python properties provide the similar capabilities to the Traits package, but with more work on the part of the programmer.